 - Register to vote, if necessary

 - Apply for an absentee ballot.
 Because the voting rules and covid-19 landscape are changing so rapidly these days, it is prudent to obtain an absentee ballot to have on hand even if you are currently planning to vote in person.
 Simply applying for an absentee ballot does not take away your option to vote in person.
-UPDATE: It looks like you may not even have to apply for the application – applications are arriving in the mail unrequested!
-[8/23/2020]
+UPDATE: If you applied for an absentee ballot before August 20, 2020, you should probably reapply.
+The covid-19 absentee ballot reason wasn’t in place then.
+Click here for more information about the August 20 start date.]

 It is advisable to complete each step in the voting process as soon as possible, in order to avoid delays at the post office and vote counting sites.